PlasmaLang/plasma/CODE_OF_CONDUCT.md

 ## Moderation

 These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please contact the Moderation Team (see above).
+If you feel that a discussion needs moderation, please contact the Moderation Team (see above).

 1. Moderators will first respond with a warning for most violations.
 If the